In a first, US blames Russia for cyber attacks on energy grid

 The campaign targeted engineers and technical staff with access to industrial controls, suggesting the hackers were interested in disrupting operations, though FireEye has seen no evidence that they actually took that step, Read said.

+"We did not see them cross into the control networks," DHS cyber security official Rick Driggers told reporters at a dinner on Thursday evening.

+Driggers said he was unaware of any cases of control networks being compromised in the United States and that the breaches were limited to business networks.
+But, he added, "We know that there is intent there."

-It was not clear what was Russia's motive was.
-Many cyber security experts and former U.S. officials say such behaviour is generally espionage-oriented with the potential, if needed, for sabotage.
+It was not clear what Russia's motive was.
+Many cyber security experts and former U.S. officials say such behavior is generally espionage-oriented with the potential, if needed, for sabotage.

 Senator Maria Cantwell, the top Democrat on the Senate Energy and Natural Resources Committee, asked the Trump administration earlier this month to provide a threat assessment gauging Russian capabilities to breach the U.S. electric grid.